Stephenabcba/python/flask/fundamentals/flask_checklist.md

         @classmethod
         def update_one(cls, data):
             query = "UPDATE users SET first_name=%(fname)s , last_name=%(lname)s , email=%(email)s WHERE id = %(id)s;"
-            # data is a dictionary that will be passed into the save method from server.py
             return connectToMySQL(DATABASE).query_db( query, data )

         #D
         @classmethod
         def delete_one(cls, data):
             query = "DELETE FROM users WHERE id = %(id)s;"
-            # data is a dictionary that will be passed into the save method from server.py
             return connectToMySQL(DATABASE).query_db( query, data )

     ```